MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/replication-backward-compatibility.md

 ms.assetid: 091c51dc-8b32-4b4f-847e-b317456c8394
 caps.latest.revision: 52
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Replication Backward Compatibility
-  Topics in the backward compatibility section describe changes in behavior between versions of [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] replication.
-It is important to understand backward compatibility if you are upgrading or if you have more than one version of [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] in a replication topology.
+  Topics in the backward compatibility section describe changes in behavior between versions of [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] replication.
+It is important to understand backward compatibility if you are upgrading or if you have more than one version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] in a replication topology.

  [Deprecated Features in SQL Server Replication](../../../2014/relational-databases/replication/deprecated-features-in-sql-server-replication.md)
- Replication features that have been retained in [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[ssSQL11](../../../includes/sssql11-md.md)] for backward compatibility, but which will be removed in a future version of [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)].
+ Replication features that have been retained in [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)] for backward compatibility, but which will be removed in a future version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].

  [Breaking Changes in SQL Server Replication](../../../2014/relational-databases/replication/breaking-changes-in-sql-server-replication.md)
  Replication feature changes that might require changes to applications.